DaoCloud/DaoCloud-docs/docs/en/docs/skoala/trad-ms/hosted/check-registry.md

 On the Managed Registry list page, locate the registry instance for which you want to view details and click the instance name to go to the Basic information page.

-In basic information page to view the registry `Basic Info`, `Governance Info` (need to open service governance functions), `Node List`, `Data Persistence` information, etc. Health Status is the part of the registry instance information that reflects the status of the registry instance.
+In basic information page to view the registry `Basic Info`, `Governance Info` (need to open service governance features), `Node List`, `Data Persistence` information, etc. Health Status is the part of the registry instance information that reflects the status of the registry instance.

 ** Related operation **：